GrokSoft/RESTExample/README.md

 - There is a button on the left that will toggle the collapsing of all the note's body text, so you can see more titles on the screen at one time.
 - Each issue shows show it's lock status with a green unlocked or red locked icon.
 - Each issue also has a GitHub icon on the right side of the issues header.
 Click it to go to the GitHub page for that issue.
-- The Web App is located at web/
+- The Web App is located at web/ in the repository.

 ### Run the Web App
 Load the web/index.html with a browser